ccozad/python-playground/azure/key_vault/README.md

 # Execution Order

 All of the examples have guards if they are run before preconditions are met.
-The recomended order to run things and have something actually happen is
+The recommended order to run things and have something actually happen is

  1. `set_secret.py`
  2. `get_secret.py`